albertjohnsonpc/albertjohnsonpc.github.io/content/posts/windows-stuff/install-docker-in-wsl.md

 ---

-> We will be istalling a docker orchestrator called [Portainer.](https://www.portainer.io/)
+> We will be installing a docker orchestrator called [Portainer.](https://www.portainer.io/)

 * First, create the volume that Portainer Server will use to store its database: